-—set the Critical Update Flag subfield of the Capability Information field to 1 in Beacon and Probe Response frames until and including the next DTIM Beacon frame on the link on which the AP is operating if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP or a value carried in the BSS Parameters Change Count subfield in the Common Info field of the Basic Multi-Link element.
+—set the Critical Update Flag subfield of the Capability Information field to 1 in Beacon and Probe Response frames until and including the next DTIM Beacon frame on the link on which the reporting (#16515, 16516, 16517, 16518, 17895) AP is operating if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the reporting (#16515, 16516, 16517, 16518, 17895)AP or a value carried in the BSS Parameters Change Count subfield in the Common Info field of the Basic Multi-Link element, or if a new affiliated AP is added to the AP MLD with which the reporting AP is affiliated following the procedure defined in 35.3.6.2.1 (Adding affiliated APs) or if a Reconfiguration Multi-Link element is included or modified by adding a new Per-STA Profile subelement by the reporting AP affiliated with an AP MLD, following the procedure defined in 35.3.6.2.2 (Removing affiliated APs) (#16028, 16029, 16194, 17290) or if an AP affiliated with the same AP MLD as the reporting AP becomes disabled or enabled through a new advertised TID-to-link mapping defined in 35.3.7.3 (Affiliated AP link disablement and enablement) (#18250) .
 Otherwise set the Critical Update Flag subfield of the Capability Information field to 0.